marekzan/veno/examples/CONFIG.md

 ### Dockerhub

-For the repo you just take the part of the url with the `username/imagename`.
+For the identifier value you just take the part of the url with the `username/imagename`.
 Official images have a special syntax `_/nginx` for example.
 For these you just use the image name `nginx`.

 ```